Magic-Phono/.github/DOOM.md

 > [!CAUTION]
 > This tool is experimental software with the potential to brick your CDJ. **USE AT YOUR OWN RISK**.

+You only need to do this once per player.

 To prepare your player:
 - Download the pre-built <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader/releases/download/v1.0.0/CDJ3KvSDBOOT001.UPD">`CDJ3KvSDBOOT001.UPD`</a> update file.
 - Copy it to a FAT32 USB key.
 Make sure there are no other update files on the USB key.